SR 11 – 7 Regulations

 How to implement SR 11-7 in an organization

-SR 11-7 implementation will vary depending on the specific models being used in the banking sector.
-However, some general tips on how to implement SR 11-7 for models in the banking sector include:
+SR 11-7 implementation will vary depending on the specific AI models being used in the banking sector.
+However, some general tips on how to implement SR 11-7 for AI models in the banking sector include:

 1. Define your goals and objectives for a comprehensive risk management framework that includes policies, procedures, and processes to identify, assess, and manage risk.

-2. Work with regulatory bodies to establish an internal risk management committee composed of representatives from each functional area to ensure that models comply with all relevant regulations.
+2. Work with regulatory bodies to establish an internal risk management committee composed of representatives from each functional area to ensure that AI models comply with all relevant regulations.

 3. To perform risk assessments for the purpose of evaluating risk management on a regular basis in order to identify any potential risks and processes to respond to those risks, and to report the information about those risks to appropriate stakeholders.